betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 is typically measured in terms of number of changes (files and/or lines of code).
 Some of the ways in which PR size impacts software quality and productivity are...

-* A good houskeeping attitude
-(*while I am here fixing problem A, why don't I go ahead and also fix problem B*) leads to mixing independent changes in the same PR and to larger PRs.
 * The *bigger* the PR, the more work the *submitter* of the PR imposes upon the *reviewer(s)*.
-* The larger the PR, the more difficult it will be for reviewers to schedule the time needed to review it.
+* The bigger the PR, the more difficult it will be for reviewers to schedule the time needed to review it.
-* The larger the PR, the more likely already overburden reviewers will
+* The bigger the PR, the more likely already overburden reviewers will
   * Put off even starting the review.
   * Give only a cursory (rubber-stamp) review defeating the whole purpose of review.
 * There is an inverse correlation between PR size and defect